 This unit builds on the tools and techniques from Strategy Management and is concerned with the strategic choices available to organisations to achieve competitive advantage in a global economy.
 The managerial decisions, processes and activities, that allow the creation and implementation of an effective global strategy are discussed and reflected-upon through a combination of theories and real-World case studies.
 This unit explains that strategic management is the one of the most imperative considerations in the global economy.
 Organisations and managers can no longer base their strategies on the assumption that global markets will remain stable with steady growth.

-Global Operations and Supply Chain Logistics
+Logistics and Supply Chain Practices

 This unit introduces the core concepts of logistics and supply chain management from both a global and regional perspective.
 The unit examines in detail the latest practices in logistics and supply chain management utilising real business examples, case studies and theory.
+These include supply chain analysis, order fulfilment, inventory policy, distribution centre operations, transport planning, sales and operations planning and ethical policies.

 Critical Enquiry for Entrepreneurs and Leaders